-Peter Bergen is a print, television and web journalist, documentary producer, think tank director, and the author of four books about al-Qaeda, three of which were New York Times bestsellers and three of which were named among the non-fiction books of the year by the Washington Post.
+Peter Bergen is a print, television and web journalist, documentary producer, think tank director, and the author or editor of five books, three of which were New York Times bestsellers and three of which were named among the non-fiction books of the year by the Washington Post.
 The books have been translated into twenty languages and have been turned into three documentaries, two of which were nominated for Emmys and one of which won an Emmy.
 He is the director of the national security program at the New America Foundation in Washington D.C.; a fellow at Fordham University’s Center on National Security and CNN’s national security analyst.
-He is the editor of the AfPak Channel and AfPak Daily Brief, joint online publications of Foreign Policy magazine and the New America Foundation.
+He is the editor of the South Asia Channel and the South Asia Daily, joint online publications of Foreign Policy magazine, the New America Foundation and Johns Hopkins School of Advanced International Studies.
 Bergen is on the editorial board of Studies in Conflict & Terrorism, a leading scholarly journal in the field, and has testified before multiple congressional committees about Afghanistan, Pakistan, al-Qaeda, drones and other terrorism-related issues.
 He is a member of the Homeland Security Project, a successor to the 9/11 Commission, and also of the Aspen Homeland Security Group.
 He has held teaching positions at the Kennedy School of Government at Harvard University and at the School of Advanced International Studies at Johns Hopkins University where he taught graduate students courses in his areas of expertise: Al-Qaeda and allied groups and U.S. national security.
 He is a contributing editor at The New Republic and at Foreign Policy and writes a weekly column for CNN.com.
-Bergen is currently writing a book on “homegrown” terrorism.
+Bergen is currently writing a book about “homegrown” terrorism and co-editing a book on drones.